HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 ## Let's add pages for the things that we can do.

-Doing these things on the commandline is super fun and all, but if we want users to be able to do what we did with Chirps, we will need to map these capabilities to some pages.
+Doing these things on the commandline is super fun and all, but if we want users to be able to do what we did with Chirps, we need to map these abilities to some pages.

 The ability to:
 * create a new thing,